pazbenitzhak/popcorn_palace/README.md

 # popcorn_palace
-A home assignment for AT&amp;T TDP program
+A home assignment for the AT&amp;T TDP program